For business leaders

 The problem?
 Each filter combination can generate a unique URL.
 A site with 10 filterable attributes, each with 10 options, could theoretically create over 10 billion unique URLs.
 Even a modest filter setup can produce hundreds of thousands of pages that Google tries to crawl.

-The trade-off every e-commerce site faces
+The faceted navigation SEO trade-off every site faces

 Most teams end up at one extreme or the other.
 Neither approach captures the revenue opportunity.
+Understanding this trade-off is the foundation of faceted navigation best practices.

 Block everything